All Episodes

 Where do you think it comes from?

-It's a strange thing that we're still fighting the same battles that we were talking about during the Civil War, states' rights, and slavery.
+It's a strange thing that we're still fighting the same battles that we were talking about during the Civil War, states' rights and slavery.

 Jim Crow is something that is an emotional thing for black people.

-And if you want to tell me that Andrew Young, Rosa Parks, Megah Everts, Dr. King, they all failed in their civil rights effort.
+And if you want to tell me that Andrew Young, Rosa Parks, Megga Eberts, Dr. King, they all failed in their civil rights effort, I don't believe that Andrew Young would stand by for this.

-And Sean, I gotta tell you this.
+And Sean, I got to tell you this.

 Jim Clyburn lived through Jim Crow.